catamphetamine/react-pages/README.md

 })
 ```

 The second approach is for everyone else (majority).
-In this case all URLs are transformed from relative ones into absolute ones by the `http.url()` function parameter configured in `react-isomorphic-render.js`.
+In this case all URLs are transformed from relative ones into absolute ones by the `http.url(path)` function parameter configured in `react-isomorphic-render.js`.

 ```js
 {